VCF/dhtmladventure/ExampleFile.md

 ### Conditional outcomes

 Tie in to State and Inventory.
-For example, allow "Open door" only if key is in inventory, or different outcomes when "Talk to guard" depending on how friendly she is to the player.
+For example, allow "Open door" only if key is in inventory, or different outcomes when "Talk to guard" is selected depending on how friendly she is to the player.

 ### Images

 I want to allow at least one image for the room, plus a way to store a credit for the image.

+### Advanced action language?

+Like the classic 1990's games "put candle on table"?
+Stretch goal, I think.

 [WP_Gamebook]: https://en.wikipedia.org/wiki/Gamebook
 [WP_Markdown]: https://en.wikipedia.org/wiki/Markdown